Paid Search Trends: Top PPC Predictions From 18 Experts

 Mobile traffic has exploded, but most search marketers haven’t invested in measuring or valuing a big offline conversion type: calls.

-Tracking, measuring, and optimizing calls will be a trend in 2015.
+Tracking, measuring, and optimizing calls will be a trend.

 Brad Geddes, Founder of Certified Knowledge and AdAlysis

-One of the biggest trends we’re going to see in 2015 is marketers once again paying attention to the creative.
+One of the biggest trends we’re going to see is marketers once again paying attention to the creative.

 The last few years have been spent on automation, scaling accounts, mobile growth, and slicing audiences into small sizes to set very granular bids.
 In the quest for scale, we’ve seen the actual message become secondary to monetary efficiencies.